 Are you planning on surprising your loved one with a spectacular gift, for example, a diamond for her birthday, then the following information can be rather useful.
-From this year on, the price of a diamond will rise yearly with about 6 percent, and this until 2020.
+From this year on, the price of a diamond is expected to rise yearly with about 5 percent, and this until 2020.
 The main cause is the increasing demand for diamonds in Asian countries, such as China, India and Japan.
 But also the current offer of diamonds has a significant impact on the price.
 This coincidence results in a price increase that will dominate the diamond world in the near future.

 China exceeded Japan in 2011 as the world's second largest buyer of diamonds (after the United States) and, combined with India accounts, for about 20 percent of the global demand.
 This could amount to 28 percent in 2016.
 A lot of Chinese people adore extreme luxury and love to show this off.
 Buying an exclusive diamond for themselves or as a gift is a true hobby.
 Both colourless and coloured diamonds are very popular.